 Australian Superannuation : A General Introduction

-Superannuation is a tax effective form of long term saving and investment which is intended to provide an individual with a pension or lump sum on retirement.
-By allowing investment returns to be sheltered within a superannuation vehicle the Australian Government is seeking to defray future retirement costs by having individuals make their own retirement provisions rather than relying upon social welfare.
+Superannuation is a tax effective form of long-term saving and investment which is intended to provide an individual with a pension or lump sum on retirement.
+By allowing investment returns to be sheltered within a superannuation vehicle the Australian Government is seeking to defray future retirement costs by having individuals make their own retirement provisions rather than relying on social welfare.

 Australia’s superannuation rules are complex and while we have striven to have given as good a summary of the position as possible in these chapters it cannot cover all situations.
 We firmly suggest you pursue professional advice, either via an Exfin inquiry or other means, if you have specific issues regarding superannuation, or in relation to foreign pension transfers into Australia.